 - civil aviation emergency response.

-Under the CAAC, there are seven regional administrations (RAs) in China, namely in the north, east, north-east, north-west, south-west, central and southern, and Xinjiang RAs, responsible for regional issues as authorised by the CAAC.
+Under the CAAC, there are seven regional administrations (RAs) in China, namely in the north, east, north-east, north-west, south-west, central and southern, and Xinjiang RAs, which are responsible for regional issues as authorised by the CAAC.

 ii Market access

 The Foreign Investment Law and its implementing regulations came into effect as of 1 January 2020.
-This law and its implementing regulations have strengthened the principles of promoting and protecting foreign investment generally in China, which may also have an impact on investment in the aviation industry.
+This Law and its implementing regulations have strengthened the principles of promoting and protecting foreign investment generally in China, which may also have an impact on investment in the aviation industry.